 California followed a similar pattern as the overall US with a slight lag.
 In LAC, the number of synthetic opioid deaths sharply increased from 2015 through 2023, driving the increase in opioid deaths (Figures 2-3).

-According to LAC Coroner’s data, opioid overdose deaths were highest in the Metro region (SPA 4), and lowest in the Antelope Valley (SPA 1) region.
-Fentanyl overdose deaths were also highest in the Metro region and lowest in the Antelope Valley region, while heroin and Rx opioid (excluding fentanyl) overdose deaths were highest in the San Fernando region (SPA 2), and lowest in Antelope Valley region (Figure 12).
+According to LAC Medical Examiner’s report data, opioid overdose deaths were highest in the Metro region (SPA 4), and lowest in the Antelope Valley (SPA 1) region.
+Fentanyl overdose deaths were also highest in the Metro region and lowest in the Antelope Valley region, while heroin and Rx opioid (excluding fentanyl) overdose deaths were highest in the San Fernando region (SPA 2), and lowest in the West (SPA 5) and Antelope Valley regions (Figure 15).

 Instructions: Hover over map to display drug name, and click on map to enlarge image.